 Owning a home involves more than a mortgage payment.
 The full financial picture includes upfront cash requirements, financing structure, recurring ownership costs, and long-term maintenance and capital repairs.
+(All of which people tend to take into account when considering whether to continue renting vs the costs of owning.)

 Scope: This site focuses on residential property costs (primary residences and typical small-scale ownership).
 Examples are educational illustrations only.
 Exact costs and rules vary by location and change over time.
 See the disclaimer.